Luis Urías Preview, Player Props: Red Sox vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have a 4.01 team ERA that ranks 10th among all MLB pitching staffs.
+- The Orioles have the 12th-ranked team ERA across all MLB pitching staffs (4.05).

-- Orioles pitchers combine to give up the 10th-fewest home runs in baseball (158 total, 1.1 per game).
+- Orioles pitchers combine to give up 159 home runs (1.1 per game), the 10th-fewest in baseball.

-- The righty's most recent appearance came on Sunday against the Arizona Diamondbacks, when he tossed 4 2/3 innings, surrendering four earned runs while allowing six hits.
+- The righty last appeared on Tuesday against the Los Angeles Angels, when he threw six innings, allowing two earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.